COLLEGIATE & CLUB SEASON PLAY REQUIREMENTS

-To qualify for USQ Cup bids, teams must fulfill season play requirements by March 26, 2023.
-The season play requirements mandate a minimum number of opponents played during the season, a minimum number of games, and competing at a regional championship.
+To qualify for USQ Cup bids, teams must fulfill season play requirements by March 17, 2024.
+The season play requirements mandate a minimum number of opponents played during the season, a minimum number of games, and competing at a national qualifier.

 All teams will be required to: